 (Amended by Ordinance Nos.
-178745 and 181437, effective December 21, 2007.)
-The Director may issue permits for the construction, reconstruction, relocation, alteration, repair, maintenance and siting of floating structures and related structures located within the City of Portland as provided by Title 28 and limited thereto.
+178745, 181437 and 183597, effective April 9, 2010) Permits may be required for, among other activities, the construction, reconstruction, relocation, alteration, repair, maintenance and siting of floating structures and related structures located within the City of Portland as provided by Title 28 and limited thereto.
 Chapter 33.236 regulates the location, use and development of floating homes and floating home moorages.
 New, relocated or replacement floating structures on sites located within the Portland International Airport Noise Impact overlay zone, as identified in the City of Portland's zoning maps, are subject to the noise insulation, noise disclosure statement, and noise easement requirements of Chapter 33.470.